google/WebFundamentals/src/content/en/updates/2018/06/audio-worklet-design-pattern.md

 not wait for the resolution of promises in the AWGS.
-The synchronous loading or compilation in the main thread is not generally recommended because it blocks the other tasks in the same thread, but here we can bypass the rule because the compilation happens on the AWGS, which runs on the non-main thread.
+The synchronous loading or compilation in the main thread is not generally recommended because it blocks the other tasks in the same thread, but here we can bypass the rule because the compilation happens on the AWGS, which runs off of the main thread.
 (See [this](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/WebAssembly/Instance) for the more info.)